neoclide/coc-snippets/Readme.md

 - Use `:CocCommand snippets.addFiletypes` to add additional filetypes of current buffer.

+Use `b:coc_snippets_filetypes` to add additional filetypes on buffer create.

 ## Options

 - `snippets.priority`: Completion source priority of snippets.
 Default: `90`